The Reality of High-Reliability Organizations

 If you are having precursor incidents because of deferred maintenance, the top management (the COO/CEO) should know about it and should be demanding changes.

 Thus weak signals aren’t weak if you are a high-reliability organization.

 And if you think they are weak signals – you aren’t in a high-reliability organization.

 That’s a start.
 I’ll stop here and not belabor the point.

 Living high-reliability and

-But be ready for difficulties and major change.
-Talking about high-reliability is much easier than living high-reliability.
+If you are thinking about becoming a high-reliability organization, be ready for difficulties and major change.
+Talking about high reliability is much easier than living a high-reliability life.

 To hear more about how Rickover developed the first high-reliability organization, attend Mark Paradies’ talk at the 2023 Global TapRooT® Summit titled: